 Performance of Commercial Real Estate Related Markets.
 Our business is dependent on the general demand for, and value of, commercial real estate and related services, which are sensitive to economic conditions.
 Demand for multifamily and other commercial real estate generally increases during periods of stronger economic conditions, resulting in increased property values, transaction volumes and loan origination volumes.
-During periods of weaker economic conditions, multifamily and other commercial real estate may experience higher property vacancies, lower demand and reduced values.
+During periods of weaker economic conditions, multifamily and other commercial, lower demand and reduced values.
 These conditions can result in lower property transaction volumes and loan originations.